Callmecharis/PIVOT-DATA-PROJECT/README.md

 WHERE CONDITION =TRUE
 4. Removal of unnecessary column 14 and 15 using power Bi
 5. Key transformations: when the data is transformed on Power Bi we checked on the View tab for Column quality, value distribution,, column profile, column distribution, column statistics
+Using Power Bi making use of Dax function to generate Total ROI We created new measure on the table model using conditional column to get Region Number```
-EXPLORATORY DATA ANALYSIS
+## EXPLORATORY DATA ANALYSIS
-EDA involved the exploring of the data to answer some questions about the data such as
+EDA involved the exploring of the data with visualisation on Power BI to answer some questions about the data such as;
   * Total region by revenue
   * Top five markets and their revenue
   * Bottom five stores by units sold